sercaksoy/dictionary-database-implementation-USING-C-PROGRAMMING-LANGUAGE/README.md

  return (h1 + i*h2) mod (hashSize)</br>
  </pre>
  Hardly(it gets easier as the table fills) but this function may generate non unique indexes, i value is given in the parameter to avoid this problem as I told in the -double hashing section-

+### Main functionality of the program

+Program saves all the information in the hash table into the data.txt and load from there every execute time.
+That means, terminating the program does not stop the functionality of our program.
+It actually resumes from where it pauses.
+And it is valid for every computer that have this program and file locally.
+If we run this program on a server and the information is retrieved from there, it will be a(n)(almost)real database.